 Whiteboard desk

 As I’m an avid fan of “post your desk topics \ workspace ” forum threads, I thought it might be nice to publish a blog article about my own workspace.
 I always love to see how other people design their work environment and how they customize furniture to suit their needs.
 Hopefully you can find some inspiration in mine.

-Last year I decided to refurbish my home office, to create a space that enables me to do my work in the most optimum way and of course that is pleasing to the eye.
+Last year I decided to refurbish my home office.
+To create a space that enables me to do my work in the most optimum way, and of course that is pleasing to the eye.
 The first thing that came to mind was a whiteboard and a really big one.
-So I needed to build a wall to hang the whiteboard, as the room didn’t have any wall that could hold a whiteboard big enough.
+So I needed to build a wall to hang the whiteboard, as the room didn’t had any wall that could hold a whiteboard big enough.
 After completion of the wall, a 6 x 3 feet wide whiteboard found its way to my office.

-Although its 5 to 6 feet away from my desk I realized I didn’t use it enough due to “distance”.
-Sitting behind the desk while on the phone or just using my computer I found myself scribbling on pieces of paper instead of getting out of my chair and walk over to the whiteboard.
-So I needed a small whiteboard I could grab and use at my desk, sounds like a plan however I like minimalistic designs where as much “clutter” is removed as possible.
-I needed to come up with something different, enter the whiteboard desk!
+Although its roughly 5 to 6 feet away from my desk, I realized I didn’t use it enough due to distance.
+Sitting behind the desk while on the phone or just using my computer, I found myself scribbling on pieces of paper instead of getting out of my chair and walk over to the whiteboard.
+Therefor I needed a small whiteboard I could grab and use at my desk.
+It seemed reasonable, however I like minimalistic designs where clutter is removed as much as possible.
+I needed to come up with something different; enter the whiteboard desk!

+Whiteboard desk